microtrain/bootcamp/02-BashScripting/01-Basics.md

 ### Extra Credit

-Goolge "formatting bash", find and read some results about fomatting output text in bash.
-Look for things like escape characteers,font colors, bold and italic text, carrige returns/newlines etc. Using this new knowledge improve the output of the error messages so that they may read in a more intuitive, scan friendly manner.
+Google "formatting bash", find and read some results about fomatting output text in bash.
+Look for things like escape characters,font colors, bold and italic text, carrige returns/newlines etc. Using this new knowledge improve the output of the error messages so that they may read in a more intuitive, scan friendly manner.

 ## Questions